yhotel99/yhotel/SETUP.md

 # yhotel-cyan-elegance Setup Guide

 ## Project Overview
-This is a modern hotel booking and management web application built with React, TypeScript, Vite, Tailwind CSS, and shadcn-ui components.
+This is a modern hotel booking and management web application built with **Next.js 15.5.7**, React 19, TypeScript, Tailwind CSS, and shadcn-ui components.

 ## Prerequisites